the-overdriven/Icewind-Dale-2-modlist/README.md

 Roll for stats at character creation
 Add key bindings for automating buffing

-In order to fix issues with flickering and alt-tab tt might be needed to play the game in window mode, with screen downsized to 1366x768 resolution and with decreased FPS.
+**In order to fix issues with flickering and alt-tab it might be needed to play the game in window mode, with screen downsized to 1366x768 resolution and with decreased FPS.**